Azure-Samples/SparkplugB-Edge-Module/README.md

-## Prepare the manifest for IoT Central
+## Prepare the deployment manifest for IoT Hub

 Configure Device Module.
-When the IoT Edge runtime connects to your IoT Central application, it downloads the deployment manifest.
+When the IoT Edge runtime connects to your IoT Hub application, it downloads the deployment manifest.
 The runtime uses the information in the deployment manifest to determine which modules to install and how to configure them.
 Modules download from a container registry such as Azure Container Registry.

 The deployment manifest you used installs the two required system modules, edgeAgent and edgeHub, and two custom modules SparkPlugB and MQTT edge module.
-This custom module sends ambient and machine telemetry to IoT Central and has the following properties, that an operator can use to configure the module:

-1. Take the “manifest_iotcentral.json”

-2. Update the ACR credentials
+1. Update the deployment manifest, you need to add your ACR credentials and

 ![Text  Description automatically generated](/assets/images/clip_image010.png)

-3. Adjust the “config” section:
+2. Adjust the “config” section:

-Ip or dns server of mqtt: **for testing use** TEST.MOSQUITTO.ORG
+Ip or dns server of the mqtt broker: **for testing use** TEST.MOSQUITTO.ORG

 Topics: **for testing use** spBv1.0/SparkplugDevices/DDATA/JsonScada/DemoVPS